-That Cabinet note the feedback on the proposed access improvements and the potential risks to the Authority.
-That Cabinet agrees to the proposed improvements to the access points as detailed in the plan and specification.
+RECOMMENDATIONS 1.
+That Members note the feedback on the proposed access improvements and the potential risks to the Authority.
+2. Members agree to the proposed improvements to the access points in the Saltney Footbridge areas detailed in the plan and specification.